The Rundown

 Best For Dogs With Allergies: Canidae Pure Limited Ingredient Dog Food

-Best Budget Option: Diamond Naturals Extreme Athlete Recipe
+Best Value for Money: Diamond Naturals Extreme Athlete Recipe

 “Diamond Naturals Extreme Athlete Recipe is a surprising premium-quality dog food at a lower price.
 It contains healthy ingredients like pumpkin, Omega fatty acid, vitamin A, superfoods, and easy to digest carbs.”